-- a.
-Non Boosted Applications, it is mandatory that the fuel outlet/return comes from the fuel pressure regulator and the fuel inlet must go to one of the three options for the inlet fitting on the 4150 Sniper EFI.
-The inlets and outlet are indicated in Fuel Fitting Overview below.
-The Sniper EFI System comes with a built in fuel pressure regulator, factory set at 58.5psi.
+a.
+It is mandatory that the fuel outlet/return comes from the fuel pressure regulator and the fuel inlets must go to one of the three options for the inlet fitting on the 4150 Sniper EFI.
+The inlets are indicated in Fuel Fitting Overview below.
+The 2x4 Sniper EFI Systems do not come with a fuel pressure regulator.
+Using an external bypass fuel pressure regulator set the fuel pressure at 58.5psi.
 We recommend at least a 3/8" feed line and 3/8" return line.
-Reference Figure 5 - b.
-Boosted Applications, it is mandatory to use an external fuel pressure regulator and cap the Sniper EFI regulator port off.
-Holley 12-848 or 12-851 are the recommended bypass fuel pressure regulator based on how much HP the application makes.
-Reference Figure 6 for plumbing diagrams and recommended fuel system components.
+All ports not used for regulated fuel inlet must be plugged or capped.
+Reference Figure 6